Death by sawing: Morisco revolt

+La Mancha rebellion

 In the Spanish rebellion of 1808 against the occupying French forces, reports exist that some French officers were sawn in two.
 In one of those reports, it is colonel Rene (or Frene) who met this fate.
 In another report, Rene was merely thrown into a kettle of boiling water, whereas the officers Caynier and Vaugien were the ones sawn in two.